patlegu/docs/docs/development/automate-builds-with-jenkins.md

         sudo systemctl enable jenkins

-8. Reboot your server to apply all changes, specially group permissions.
+8. Using the Linode Manager, reboot your server to apply all changes.

-        sudo reboot

 9. Use your browser to navigate to default server address: